titembaatar/sway.flem/docs/configuration.md

 > - Workspace names can be numbers or strings
 > - Nested containers more complex layout configurations
 > - Size specifications are optional
+> - Post commands run only on initial launch by default; set `rerun-post: true` to run them every time